 }

-Now we can use it for hash computation inside the Filter, and the handler can read the body without issues.
+With this, the Filter can use it for hash computation, and the handler can read the body without issues.

-We’ll target only POST and PATCH and pass everything else through.
-We also lightly validate the key value at the entrance and reject invalid values with a 400.
+Only POST and PATCH are targeted; the rest pass through.
+The key value is also lightly validated at the entrance, and invalid values are rejected with 400.

 @Component